Jewish Cultural Quarter

 Exposing the museum collection

-While the website web developed, JCK migrated their cultural heritage database of documents, paintings, photographs, posters and religious artifacts to a new system with an open API, so we could access them through the website and use them in articles and longreads.
+While the website was being developed, JCK migrated their cultural heritage database of documents, paintings, photographs, posters and religious artifacts to a new system with an open API, so we could access them through the website and use them in articles and longreads.
 The homepage had columns with key pieces from their collection.

 The museum collection highlights, displayed in scrollable columns.